Select either Basic or Detailed from the dropdown menu. These show on-screen as:

 Enter the name of the current employer

 This is a must key field.
-Enter the employee's annual gross pension contribution - the £ sign can be omitted.
+Enter the employee's yearly gross pension contribution - the £ sign can be omitted.
 This is a monetary amount, not a percentage, and represents the amount of salary the employee wishes to exchange.

 Select either Net or Gross from the dropdown menu.